monero-project/monero-site/_i18n/template/resources/developer-guides/daemon-rpc.md

 * *testnet* - boolean; States if the node is on the testnet (true) or mainnet (false).
 * *top_block_hash* - string; Hash of the highest block in the chain.
 * *tx_count* - unsigned int; Total number of non-coinbase transaction in the chain.
-* *tx_pool_siz* - unsigned int; Number of transactions that have been broadcast but not included in a block.
+* *tx_pool_size* - unsigned int; Number of transactions that have been broadcast but not included in a block.
 * *white_peerlist_size* - unsigned int; White Peerlist Size

 Following is an example `get_info` call and its return: